1. Get the right gear

 Although it's not necessary to spend lots of money on fancy running kit, it is important that you get the basics right.
 Make sure you buy proper trainers designed specifically for running that offer plenty of support and get your gait analysed to make sure you buy the right trainers, which will help you avoid any injuries too.

-For the ladies, a sports bra is also a must buy, as the stretching caused to *** tissue if you're unsupported can lead to irreparable damage and sagging.
+For the ladies, a sports bra is also a must buy, as the stretching caused by running unsupported can lead to irreparable damage and sagging.

 2. Monitor your heart rate